"Where to store my premium Videos, Audio and PDFs so that they are not stolen?"

-These can be Public (anyone who visits a public page on your website can see it) or Private (members-only videos that are reserved for members who have either registered for free, or have paid for your online course (one-time or subscription).
+These could be Public (anyone who visits a public page on your website can see it) or Private (members-only videos that are reserved for members or buyers who have registered for free or have paid for your online course (one-time or subscription).

 Many years ago, in the early years of YouTube, for a while, it wasn't considered cool or professional to put a YouTube video on your home page.
 Of course, that was before YouTube became the 2nd largest search engine behind.... you guessed it, Google.com.
 Millions of people - including myself - start their search directly on YouTube, especially for do-it-yourself, tutorials, and product reviews.
 And for your video to rank high on YouTube, say, when someone searches for "how to potty train a puppy", and you have an online course about puppy potty training, then you want your videos to come up high in the search results.

 And one of the factors that can help your video rankings, is the number of video views, and also how many websites have embedded your video - among many other things.
 And the fastest way to rack up video views for your main sales videos and other documentation and tutorial videos, is to upload them all to YouTube, then take the embed code for those videos and put them on your web site on your home page, Of course, YouTube still prefers that you send all traffic directly to YouTube for maximum ranking boost.

 Getting a higher ranking will not only help your videos rank better on YouTube, but also on Google.com searches, when Google will sometimes show videos from YouTube among the search results.
 So it helps your overall Search Engine Optimization (SEO) efforts for your YouTube videos.